Every day innocent victims are injured or killed in Nevada auto accidents. Our attorneys can help you to get justice and compensation.

 Possibly.
 Liability waivers should not bar lawsuits under Nevada medical malpractice law if either:

 Our personal injury lawyers create attorney-client relationships throughout the state of Nevada.
 We fight to recover the largest possible settlement in medical malpractice lawsuits.
-Our experienced Las Vegas medical malpractice attorneys offer free consultations.
+Our experienced Las Vegas medical malpractice attorneys offer free consultations on your legal claims.

 A former Los Angeles prosecutor, attorney Neil Shouse graduated with honors from UC Berkeley and Harvard Law School (and completed additional graduate studies at MIT).
 He has been featured on CNN, Good Morning America, Dr Phil, Court TV, The Today Show and Court TV.
 Mr Shouse has been recognized by the National Trial Lawyers as one of the Top 100 Criminal and Top 100 Civil Attorneys.